Carlos Maldonado (footballer)

-Carlos Fabián Maldonado (born 30 July 1963) is a Venezuelan football manager and former player who played as a central midfielder.
+Carlos Fabián Maldonado Bineiro (born 30 July 1963) is a Uruguayan-born Venezuelan football manager and former player who played as a central midfielder.

 Maldonado was nicknamed "Carlitos" during his playing career.

 Club career

 Born in Montevideo, Uruguay, Maldonado played professional football in Venezuela, Argentina, Brazil and Colombia.

 International career

 He obtained a total number of 20 caps for the Venezuela national football team, scoring four goals.
 All his goals came at the 1989 Copa América.

 Personal life

 He is the father of Giancarlo Maldonado, who also started a professional football career.